 The operation can be either applied to the whole time series length or the start and end date can be specified (see below).

-In the time processing section, gaps in the time series can be filled (interpolated) and resampling to a different time resolution can be done.
+In the time processing section, gaps in the time series can be filled (interpolated), the time series can be cut to a desired length and resampling to a different time resolution can be done.
 For this the interpolation method and the time resolution (Rule) needs to be defined.